Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders: Important Cases of Surface Orders

 Now, we have the following diagram

 which gives the diagram

 where $B_{-}(\CC)$ is the \textbf{Borel subgroup} of \emph{lower triangular matrices} in $\GL_n(\CC)$.
-The subgroup $B$ is generally called the \textbf{Iwahara subgroup} of $G$.
+The subgroup $B$ is generally called the \textbf{Iwahori subgroup} of $G$.
 We then have that the \textbf{standard flag variety} can be realized as

 and the (standard) \textbf{affine flag variety} can be realized as